MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 - You must install [Microsoft Power Platform CLI](/power-platform/developer/cli/introduction#install-using-power-platform-tools-for-visual-studio-code) with version 1.26.6 or higher to migrate your sites to Bootstrap version 5.
 More information: [Install latest Power Platform CLI](/power-platform/developer/cli/introduction#update-power-platform-cli-for-windowsmacoslinux)
 - If your site uses SVG files, ensure your Power Platform environment is configured to allow .svg file name extensions using [**Set blocked file extensions for attachments** in System Settings](/power-platform/admin/system-settings-dialog-box-general-tab).
-- Consider creating two versions of your Power Pages sites using Bootstrap version 3.
+- Consider creating two versions of your Power Pages site using Bootstrap version 3.
 Use one of them for migration and the other as a reference to compare against the migrated site.

 ## Step 1.
 Download the website folder